Why a story plan is important

 With any story like this it’s worth having a follow-up date.
 It might be that you simply jot down a day in, say, three or six months time when you will revisit the story to see how the women are progressing.
 This will provide you with a valuable follow-up piece.

 When you come to revisit the story you will have the archive from the original story, the hopes and expectations of the women producing the jam, and any promises made by the MP.

 In three to six months you can measure what has developed against what was expected.

 See our training module on forward-planning.

 You will obviously want to share your story on social media via YouTube, Facebook, Twitter and any other popular social media network used by your target audience group.

 This is where you need to promote your story, not just share it.
-Tell people WHY they MUST watch your video.
+Tell people WHY they should watch your video.

 Create ‘compelling calls to action’ such as “see fruit turn into dollars as woman tackle poverty with jam”.